Wharton School Graduate and 22-Year-Old CMO

 A young man in his 20s who was earning an annual salary of around 400 million won at an AI startup in New York, USA, revealed the reason for his resignation.
 Instagram

-"Stress from 12-Hour Workdays and Performance Pressure"
+"Stressed by 12-Hour Workdays and Constant Performance Pressure"

-Min revealed that the intense work schedule of more than 12 hours a day and constant pressure to deliver results began to affect him just a few months after joining the company.
-He said, "At 21, I thought it was natural to work all day and to be immersed for 12 hours a day," adding, "But I gradually started to miss the small freedoms, like having dinner with friends or surprising my younger sibling on their birthday."
+Min revealed that the intense workdays of over 12 hours and relentless performance pressure began to affect him just a few months after joining.
+He said, "At 21, I thought it was natural to work all day and immerse myself for 12 hours a day," but added, "I started to miss the small freedoms, like having dinner with friends or surprising my younger sibling on their birthday."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.